Medical appointments can be tricky to navigate - whether you're pushing for a diagnosis, or further down the road and still looking for answers.

 We've been speaking to a range of medical experts to get some top tips on how to get the most out of your appointments.

 Your first appointments

-If you haven’t yet got a diagnosis, then your first appointments are likely to be with your GP.
+If you haven’t yet got a diagnosis, then your first appointments are likely to be at your local doctors office with your GP.

 GPs only spend an average of 8-10 minutes with patients – so you’ll need to be prepared and focused in order to get the most out of your time.
 However, some GPs will offer longer appointments for patients with complex problems so there is less pressure of time.
 You can absolutely ask them about this if you feel you will need it.

 Being prepared is one thing, but remember, Google is not a doctor.